gpajot/local-tuya-ceiling-fan/README.md

 - `light`: turn the light on or off
 - `mode`: set the operating mode

-- You can customize the devices you want added in the hardware page.
+You can customize the devices you want added in the hardware page.

-All device names and levels van be changed once added as only IDs are used internally.
+All device names and levels can be changed once added as only IDs are used internally.